hafriedlander/ama/readme.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed)

-I get a lot of questions by email.
-This way anyone can read the answer!
+I never get questions by email.
+But in case I do, this way anyone can read the answer!

 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.
+I may lie though.
+Actually, I'll probably lie, especially if the lie is funnier than the truth.

 -